ScratchAddons/website-v2/content/docs/reference/addon-api/addon.tab/addon.tab.appendToSharedSpace.md

 ![Shared space image](/assets/img/docs/sharedspace-forumsbeforepostreport.jpg)

-If the "report" button does not exist, a visible placeholder dot will be added to the post automatically to act as a separator between the `forumsBeforePostReport` and `forumsAfterPostReport` spaces.
+If the "report" button does not exist (user is logged out), a visible placeholder dot will be added to the post automatically to act as a separator between the `forumsBeforePostReport` and `forumsAfterPostReport` spaces.

 Addition of the `|` separator is handled by the shared spaces API.